Do you want to know how to fix Elementor search form not working? There are several reasons that can cause this problem.

 After you get there, click Download SearchWP to download the plugin’s ZIP file to your computer.

 The next step is to upload the SearchWP ZIP file to your site and install the plugin.
+Need help with that?
+Check out the step-by-step tutorial on how to install the WordPress plugin.

-Once you activate your license, you can move on to the next step and start customizing your search engine.
+Now, you can move on to the next step and start customizing your search engine.

 Step 2: Customize Your Search Engine to Make It Smarter

+It also automatically connects to existing search form on your site after installation.
 So by customizing the Default search engine settings, you can control how search works on your site.

-For example, you can make additional post attributes searchable, limit your search to specific categories, and more.
+Another benefit of using SearchWP is that you can make additional post attributes searchable, limit your search to specific categories, and more.

 With that, let’s customize your search engine to make it easier for your visitors to find what they’re looking for.